-- assessing risk - involving the workforce in a risk based approach to a safer workplace
+- risk assessment - involving the workforce in a risk based approach to a safer workplace

-- workforce planning - supporting those who should come to work, and those who should not
+- workforce planning and support - supporting those who should come to work, and those who should not

 - operational guide and checklist - changing the workplace environment to protect your workforce